Juan van der Hamen: Still Lifes

 Juan van der Hamen still lifes exerted a great influence in his contemporaries like Francisco and Juan de Zurbarán, father and son and in later painters as Antonio Ponce and Juan Arellano.

 One of the features of Van der Hamen's still life painting for which he was best known lay in the depiction of expensive luxury glassware, such as the pieces represented here.

 Concerned simply with the harmonious arrangement of objects and the accurate representation of texture and light, Van der Hamen arranged the objects represented in geometrical compositions, circles and spheres play.
 In contrast with the geometric severity of the setting, the artist arranged the objects on stepped stone ledges, thus varying their distances from the light source.
-The objects represented, fruits vegetables, wood, terra cotta, and crystal are masterfully described.
-He carefully calculated the distribution of color that casts a shadow and, at the same time, reflects the light.
-The calculated, red in various tones, weaves the forms into a harmonious whole whose simplicity, at first glance, belies its careful structure.
+The objects represented, fruits vegetables, wood, terracotta, and crystal are masterfully described.
+He carefully calculated the distribution of color that casts a shadow and at the same time, reflects the light.
+The calculated red in various tones weaves the forms into a harmonious whole whose simplicity, at first glance, belies its careful structure.

-Other Spanish Museums own interesting Works by Van der Hamen besides the excellent pieces from The Prado.
+Other Spanish Museums own interesting works by Van der Hamen besides the pieces from The Prado.
 The Real Academia de Bellas Artes de San Fernando owns an ensemble of six paintings, one of them a portrait and other attributed.
 The Thyssen-Bornemisza Museum preserves a piece Still Life with Porcelain and Sweets.
-The Museum Cerralbo also in Madrid houses another painting Bowl of Peaches.
+The Museum Cerralbo also in Madrid houses another painting, Bowl of Peaches.
 The Granada Fine Arts Museum and the Asturias Fine Arts Museum also own one piece each.